System design interview guide

 Ingest path

-- Agent buffers lines in memory plus disk spool if upstream is down.
+- Agent buffers in memory; spools to disk if Kafka is slow; applies tenant quota.

 - Produce to Kafka with

-acks=all(durability vs latency tradeoff). - Consumer group enriches and bulk-writes to the index.
+acks=all(durability vs latency tradeoff). - Consumer group enriches, scrubs PII, routes to indexers; bulk-write to hot cluster.

 Query path

-- User submits time range plus filters (service, level, text).
+- User submits time range plus filters (service, level, text query).

 Key challenges

-- Burst after bad deploy: rate limit per service at agent; turn log level down dynamically.
+- Burst after bad deploy — Rate limit per service at agent; dynamic log level down; isolate partition.

-- Schema drift: reject unknown fields or quarantine to a raw topic.
+- Schema drift — Reject unknown high-cardinality fields or quarantine to raw topic.

-- Multi-tenant noisy neighbor: quota ingest EPS and query cost.
+- Multi-tenant noisy neighbor — Quota ingest EPS and query cost; separate clusters for prod vs staging.

 Scaling the system

-- Partition Kafka by service or tenant; isolate blast radius.
+- Partition Kafka by service or tenant; dedicated topics for audit.

-- Horizontal indexers; frozen indices for old hot segments.
+- Horizontal indexers; frozen indices for old hot segments; ILM to cold.

 Failure handling